The Seventh Eye

 A Brief History

-The Seventh Eye was founded as a hard copy bimonthly journal, by senior Israeli journalists who wished to establish a transparent platform for discussing the issues of their trade.
-The founding editor, Uzi Benziman, accompanied by Prof. Yaron Ezrahi, formed a crew of senior writers ‒ Nahum Barnea, Carmit Guy and Rafi Mann ‒ who shared The Seventh Eye's pages with young journalists as well as contributing columnists and academics.
+The Seventh Eye was founded as a bimonthly print journal by senior Israeli journalists who sought a transparent forum for professional debate.
+The founding editor, Uzi Benziman, together with Prof. Yaron Ezrahi, assembled a team of leading writers ‒ Nahum Barnea, Carmit Guy and Rafi Mann ‒ who shared the pages with younger reporters, guest columnists, and academics.

-In 2008, after 70 print issues, this pioneer of journalistic self-criticism abandoned its printed format and was transformed into a vibrant website.
-Now an online magazine, The Seventh Eye exposes the inner workings of the media, offers new perspectives on media ethics, and empowers journalists to fulfill their role as watchdogs of Israel's embattled democracy.
-Its articles are cited frequently in Supreme Court rulings, Knesset position papers and debates, and academic research.
-The Seventh Eye it is often quoted by the media.
+In 2008, after 70 issues, the magazine ended its print edition and moved online.
+As a digital publication, The Seventh Eye exposes the inner workings of the media, offers fresh perspectives on media ethics, and empowers journalists to act as watchdogs of Israel’s embattled democracy.
+Its reporting is frequently cited in Supreme Court rulings, Knesset debates, academic research, and by both local and international media.

 The Seventh Eye also plays a central role in training the next generation of Israeli media professionals.
-A valuable teaching tool in academic programs in communications, it serves as a resource for faculty and students of journalism, communications, and political science.
+It serves as a valuable teaching tool in academic programs in journalism, communication, and political science, while continuing to enrich public debate about media accountability and press freedom.